crystall1nedev/Malachite/README.md

 ## What do I need?[^1]
 You'll need one of the following configurations...
 - iPhone 13 Pro/Pro Max or later Pro models
-- An iPhone with a macro lens accessory attached
+- An iPhone or iPad with a macro lens accessory attached
 ...and **iOS 14.1** or later.

 ## What can I do with this?